xinzhan/core-services.en/help/interface/upgrade-to-analytics-premium.md

 ## Analytics Premium {#section_7F50AD7906544F899B844BE31D3BB507}

 Upgrading to Adobe Analytics Premium gives you all the capabilities or products available Analytics Standard, including Data Warehouse, Ad Hoc Analysis, Report Builder, and Data Connectors.
-(These products were sold separately to customers using the point solution, SiteCatalyst.)

 Analytics Premium gives you: